monoyoshi/monoyoshi.github.io/README.md

 ahhh they/them, he/him, or it/its! thank you!

-## ⚡ Fun fact:
+## ⚡ Fun fact

-instead of a rubber duck, I debug with my ren zotto nui :)

-he's very helpful!
-I think he's seen the horrors though...
+I debug with a Ren Zotto nui instead of a rubber duck (I don't think I even have one).
+He's stationed in front of my main monitor and watches me as I go through the horrors of fighting with my code.

 <!--
 **monoyoshi/monoyoshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.